-Additional information including Trustees' remuneration, governance matters, principal holders of SBT's Units and interests of insiders in material transactions, where applicable, is to be included in SBT's Information Circular for the 5th Annual Meeting of Unitholders to be held on April 24, 2014.
-Additional financial information is provided in SBT's 5th Annual Report for December 31, 2013.
-Copies of SBT's Information Circular and 2013 Annual Report may be obtained by visiting our Website at www.silverbulliontrust.com.
+Additional information including Trustees' remuneration, governance matters, principal holders of SBT's Units and interests of insiders in material transactions, where applicable, is to be included in SBT's Information Circular for the 6th Annual Meeting of Unitholders.
+Additional financial information is provided in SBT's 6th Annual Report for December 31, 2014.
+Copies of SBT's Information Circular and 2014 Annual Report may be obtained when available by visiting our Website at www.silverbulliontrust.com.